 - Thoratec Corporation – 144A offering of convertible notes.

-- Lazard – representation of Lazard as placement agent in more than 25 convertible note exchange offers.
+- Lazard – representation of Lazard as placement agent in more than 25 convertible note exchange transactions.

-- Large Semiconductor Company – more than $30 billion of offering of debt and convertible debt.
+- Large Semiconductor Company – more than $20 billion of offerings of debt and convertible debt.

 Representative Mergers and Acquisitions

-- Uber Technologies, Inc. – sale of South East Asia business to Grab Taxi; acquisition of orderTalk.
+- Uber Technologies, Inc. – sale of South East Asia business to Grab Taxi; acquisitions of orderTalk and Routematch Software.